SalimChehida/Executable_Formal_Inter-DSL_Collaboration/README.md

 This directory provides the several assets of our approach for inter-DSL collaboration presented in the following paper accepted at the conference COORDINATION 2023:

-- Salim Chehida, Akram Idani, Mario Cortes-Cornax and German Vega " An Executable Formal Framework for Inter-DSL Collaboration", accepted in the conference COORDINATION 2023.
+- Salim Chehida, Akram Idani, Mario Cortes-Cornax and German Vega " An Executable Formal Framework for Inter-DSL Collaboration", accepted at the conference COORDINATION 2023.

 The proposed approach, supported with a formal framework, allows engineers to define how DSLs collaborate with each others.
 In our approach, the Model-driven engineer specifies the DSLs metamodels and the BPMN models of their collaboration.
 Then the metamodels and BPMN diagrams are transformed into B and CSP respectively, while integrating the system properties.
 Afterwards, the operator can animate the formal specifications while observing the respect of the properties.